 The TM4CAD analysis results were validated by survey and workshop with the vehicle manufacturers (ADS developers) as well as reviewed by the National Road Authorities.
 One ODD (local condition) attribute's priority level was lowered from HIGH to MEDIUM due to ADS developers' feedback: remote human support.
-Few of the ADS developers indicated this being more long-term service and now prioritized lower.
+Some of the ADS developers indicated this being more long-term service and now prioritized lower although remote support will likely re required to deal with edge cases.
 Attributes with mild disagreement, i.e., GNSS coverage NOT available, wind speed, special lightning conditions, wet pavement, and road surface friction, were kept equal with the results as half of the respondents agreed with the TM4CAD analysis.

-Table 7-1 lists the local condition attributes of high priority only.
+Table 7-1 lists the high priority local condition attributes.
+The tables containing all attributes are provided in Chapter 3.